What are Analytics?

 In account analytics, there are four main sections:

-1. Overview of what is in the account including Courses, Teachers, Students, Assignments, Discussion Topics, Files Uploaded, and Media Recordings.
+• Overview [1] shows what is in the account including Courses, Teachers, Students, Assignments, Discussion Topics, Files Uploaded, and Media Recordings.

-2. Activity by date allows the Admin to view how everyone is participating in the courses within the term and account.
+• Activity by Date [2] allows the Admin to view how everyone is participating in the courses within the term and account.

-3. Activity by category allows the Admin to view the participation for Pages, Assignments, Modules, Discussions, Grades, Files, Collaborations, Announcements, Groups, Conferences, General, and Other.
+• Activity by Category [3] allows the Admin to view the participation for Pages, Assignments, Modules, Discussions, Grades, Files, Collaborations, Announcements, Groups, Conferences, General, and Other.

-4. Grade distribution allows the Admin to view what the final grades and in progress grades look like during the term within the account.
+• Grade Distribution [4] allows the Admin to view what the final grades and in progress grades look like during the term within the account.

 Use account analytics to: